Sunshine by My Side: Reception

-A high-profile urban emotional drama "The Sun With Me" has achieved remarkable results when it just started broadcasting.
+A high-profile urban emotional drama "The Sun With Me" has achieved remarkable results upon the beginning of broadcast.
 Starring Xiao Zhan and Bai Baihe, this drama has attracted the attention of many audiences from the very beginning.
 Xiao Zhan showed his strong ability to carry dramas.
 With his excellent acting skills and high popularity, the drama was not only a great success in terms of ratings, but also set a record for CCTV's highest ratings in the past five years, ranking among the CCTV ratings.

 Currently, the series has also been streamed overseas, earning a high score at 8.8 points out of 10 on the US review aggregator, IMDb.
 Due to Xiao Zhan's unstoppable momentum, "The Sun Is With Me" was also co-broadcast on CCTV, iQiyi, and Tencent Video, which is unprecedented and shows that it is very popular.
 In addition, the number of episodes broadcast online is 4 episodes earlier than the TV broadcast, and the ratings of "Sunshine With Me" so far on CCTV have exceeded 1.